Austria Register Travel insurance Destinations

-Canada and Austria are signatories to the European Convention on the Transfer of Sentenced Persons.
+Canada and Austria are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in Austria to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and Austrian authorities.

 You must be 18 years old to drive in Austria.

-The use of a cellular telephone while driving is prohibited, unless fitted with a hands-free device.
+The use of a cellular telephone while driving is prohibited, unless it is fitted with a hands-free device.

 The currency is the euro (EUR).

-When crossing one of the external border control points of the European Union (EU), you must make a declaration to customs upon entry or exit if you have at least €10,000, or the equivalent in other currencies.
-The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible assets.
-This does not apply if you are travelling within the EU or in transit to a non-EU country.
-For more information on the EU legislation and links to EU countries’ sites, visit the web page of the European Commission on cash controls.
+If you are carrying more than €10,000 or the equivalent in other currencies, you must make a declaration to customs upon your entry or exit to the European Union.
+The sum can be in cash, cheque, money order, traveller’s cheque or any other convertible asset.
+This does not apply if you are travelling within the European Union or in transit to a non-EU country.

 Natural disasters & climate